Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Inger Klemp

-Thanks Robert and good morning and good afternoon ladies and gentlemen.
-Let's then turn to slide four and then take a look at the income statement.
-We achieved total operating revenues net of wage expenses of $289 million and EBITDA adjusted for certain non-cash items of $234 million in the first quarter.
+Thanks Robert, and good morning and good afternoon ladies and gentlemen.
+Let's then turn to slide four and take a look at the income statement.
+We achieved total operating revenues net of voyage expenses of $289 million and EBITDA adjusted for certain non-cash items of $234 million in the first quarter.

 Frontline reported net income of $165.3 million, equivalent to $0.84 per share and a net income adjusted for certain non-cash items of $179.3 million, equivalent to $0.91 per share in the first quarter.

-The net income in the first quarter excludes the $7.1 million of net cash received and accrued profit share in relation to the five charter-in and charter-out agreements with Trafigura that have been treated as a reduction of the acquisition cost of the vessels instead.
+The net income in the first quarter excludes the $7.1 million of net cash received and accrued profit share in relation to the five charter-in and charter-out agreements with Trafigura that have been treated as a reduction of acquisition cost of the vessels instead.

-The non-cash items this quarter was net $14 million in total and consisted of $5.4 million unrealized loss on marketable securities, a $15.8 million loss on derivatives, a $1.2 million gains related to our equity method investments, a $1.8 million on settlement of claim, and a $4.2 gain on termination of the lease from Takata.
+The non-cash items this quarter was net $14 million in total and consisted of $5.4 million unrealized loss on marketable securities, a $15.8 million loss on derivatives, a $1.2 million gain related to our equity method investments, a $1.8 million on settlement of claim, and a $4.2 million gain on termination of the lease from Front Takata [ph].

 Then let us take a look at the balance sheet on slide five.
-Changes to the balance sheet as of the end of March 2020 compared with December 31st, 2019 mainly relate to an increase in cash and cash equivalents of $64 million, which is the net effect of CapEx payments, prepayment of debts, drawdown of debts, cash flow from operations, and dividend payments.
+Changes to the balance sheet as of the end of March 2020 compared to December 31st, 2019 mainly relate to an increase in cash and cash equivalents of $54 million, which is the net effect of CapEx payments, repayment of debt, drawdown of debt, cash flow from operations, and dividend payment.

-Then we had an increase in new billing of $21 million explained by installments paid in the quarter.
-We had an increase in vessels of $270 million related to the prior vessels on TCL to Trafigura, which were recorded on the balance sheet when closing of the acquisition took place on March 16 this year.
-Also we had an increase in short and long-term debt of $484 million used to drawdown on the $544 million facility with ICBCL offset by repayments this quarter.
+Then, we had an increase in newbuilding of $21 million explained by installments paid in the quarter.
+We had an increase in vessels of $278 million related to the five vessels on TCL [ph] to Trafigura, which we recorded on the balance sheet when closing of the acquisition took place on March 16 this year.
+Also, we had an increase in short- and long-term debt of $484 million used to drawdown on the $544 million facility with ICBCL offset by repayments this quarter.

-We had a decrease in short and long-term debt -- sorry, short and long-term obligations on the finance leases were $298 million, primarily due to the five Trafigura vessels moved to owned vessels at closing, March 16, 2020.
-And then we had an increase in equity of $94 million, mainly due to the net income for the quarter, offset by cash dividend.
+We had a decrease in short- and long-term debts, -- sorry short- and long-term obligations in the finance leases are $298 million, primarily due to the five Trafigura vessels moved to owned vessels at closing, March 16, 2020.
+And then we had an increase in equity of $94 million, mainly due to the net income for the quarter, offset by cash dividends

-As of March 31st, 2020, Frontline has $392 million in cash and cash equivalents, including the undrawn amounts under our unsecured loan facility and marketable securities and minimum cash requirements.
+As of March 31st, 2020, Frontline has $392 million in cash and cash equivalents, including the undrawn amounts under our -- over unsecured loan facility and marketable securities and minimum cash requirements.

-Our remaining newbuilding CapEx requirements at the end of March amounted to $282 million, related to one Suezmax tanker, which we took delivery of on May 19, and one VLCC expected to be delivered in June 2020, and four LR2 tankers expected to be delivered in January, March, and October 2021, and January 2022, respectively.
+Our remaining newbuilding CapEx requirements at the end of March amounted to $282 million and related to one Suezmax tanker, which we took delivery on May 19, and one VLCC expected to be delivered in June 2020.
+And then four LR2 tankers expected to be delivered in January, March, and October 2021, and January 2022, respectively.

-We estimate approximately $237 million in debt capacity for these new buildings, where we drew down $42 million under a term loan facility with Credit Suisse entered into November 2019 in May to finance the delivery of two Suezmax tankers [ph].
+We estimate approximately $239 million in debt capacity for these newbuildings, where we drew down $42 million under its term loan facility with Credit Suisse entered into in November 2019 in May to finance the delivery of Suezmax tanker from [Indiscernible].

-The short-term -- long-term debt includes approximately $310 million debt maturity of the $500 million facility, which matures in December 2020 and approximately $40 million debt maturity of the $60.6 million facility, which matures in March 2021.
+The short-term part or long-term debt includes approximately $310 million debt maturities of the $500 million facility, which matures in December 2020 and approximately $40 million debt maturity of the $60.6 million facility, which matures in March 2021.

-We are in the process of refinancing the $500 million facility and we have signed a terminal facility with Nordea in May this year in an amount of $50 million to refinance the $40 million maturing in March 2021.
+We are in the process of refinancing the $500 million facility and we have signed a term loan facility with Nordea in May this year, in an amount of $50 million to refinance the $40 million maturing in March 2021.

-In March 2020, as Robert mentioned, with did sign a sale and leaseback agreement with ICBCL of $544 million and then in April 2020, we repaid $60 million of $275 million senior unsecured facility agreements with an affiliate of Hemen and up to $250 million remains available on this facility following industry payments
+In March 2020, as Robert mentioned, we did sign the sale and leaseback agreement with ICBCL of $544 million.
+And then in April 2020, we repaid $60 million of our $275 million senior unsecured facility agreement with an affiliate of Hemen, and up to $215 million remains available under the facility following this repayment.

-In May, finally, we signed a senior secured term loan facility with Crédit Agricole and then amount of up to $62.5 million to part finance the VLCC that we have at the construction at Hyundai.
+In May, finally, we signed a senior secured term loan facility with Crédit Agricole in an amount of up to $62.5 million to part finance the VLCC that we have under construction at Hyundai.

 Let's then take a closer look at cash breakeven rates and OpEx on slide six.
-We estimate average cash cost breakeven rates for 2020 of approximately $22,000 per day for VLCC, $18,600 per day for Suezmax tankers, and $15,000 per day for the LR2 sector and the fleet average is estimated to be about $18,600 per day.
+We estimate average cash cost breakeven rate for 2020 of approximately $22,000 per day for VLCCs, $18,600 per day for Suezmax tankers, and $15,000 per day for the LR2 tankers, and the fleet average is estimated to be about $18,600 per day.

-These rates are all-in daily rates that our vessels occur to cover the budgeted operating costs and dry dock, estimated interest expenses, time charter and bareboat hires, installments on loans, and G&A expenses.
+These rates are the all-in daily rates that our vessels must earn to cover the budgeted operating costs and dry dock estimated interest expenses, time charter and bareboat hire installments on loans, and G&A expenses.

-In the graph on the right hand side of this slide, we have shown incremental cash flow after debt service per year and per share assuming $10,000 per day, $20,000, $30,000 or $40,000 per day in achieved rates, and excess of cash breakeven rate, respectively.
+In the graph, on the right hand side of this slide, we have shown incremental cash flow after debt service per year and per share assuming $10,000 per day, $20,000, $30,000, $40,000 per day in achieved rates in excess of our cash breakeven rates, respectively.
+These numbers include the vessels on time charter out and we are looking at the period of 365 days from April the 1st, 2020.

-These numbers include the vessels on time charter route and we are looking at a period of 365 days from April 1st 2020.
-As an example, with a fleet average cash cost breakeven rate of $18,600 per day and assuming $30,000 on top, the average fleet rates TCE rates would $48,600 per day.
-And Frontline, would in this scenario generates a cash flow per share after debt service of $3.55.
+As an example, with a fleet average cash cost breakeven rate of $18,600 per day and assuming $30,000 on top, the average fleet TCE rate would be $48,600 per day and Frontline would, in this scenario, generate a cash flow per share after debt service of $3.65.

-With this, I'll leave the word to Robert again.
+With this, I leave the word to Robert again.

 Robert Macleod

+Perfect.
 Thank you very much, Inger.
-Now, let's move to slide seven please.
+Let's move to slide seven please.
 The first quarter was certainly a volatile one.
-As the COVID-19 pandemic swept across the globe, traditional drivers like ton-miles and refinery runs were disregarded as a new powerful dynamic emerged.
+As the COVID-19 pandemic spread across the globe, traditional drivers like ton miles and refinery runs were disregarded as a new powerful dynamic emerged.

-As crude oil imports to China began to decrease, the market turned sharp upwards, as expected production cuts did not materialize and instead, Saudi Arabia, Russia, and the UAE increased output.
+As crude oil imports to China began to decrease, the market turned sharply upwards as expected production cuts did not materialize and instead Saudi Arabia, Russia, and the UAE increased upwards.

-In the freight market, we witnessed the busiest charting period I've seen in my career, as charters were scrambling for tonnage.
-With a rapid decline in global oil consumption due to lockdown across the globe, oil production was soon well in excess of demand.
-Under normal circumstances, a drop in demand might lead to lower freight rates.
-This time, it led to a search for places to store; on ships was one solution.
+In the freight markets, we witnessed the busiest chartering period I've seen in my career, as charters were scrambling for tonnage.
+With a rapid decline in global oil consumption, due to lockdown across the globe, oil production was soon well in excess of demand.

+Under the normal circumstances, a drop in demand might lead to lower freight rates, this time it led to a surge for places to store on ships was one solution.
 These were not normal circumstances and the speed and the severity of the drop had an opposite impact on tanker rates as a record increase in oil and water saw freight rates firm significantly.

-In the charts in the slide, we see how demand has retracted faster than production cuts, implying inventories being built at an unprecedented rate, both on land and water.

-These moves in the global trade have happened very quickly.
-Trade developments going forward is linked to how fast demand recovers and to what degree and how quickly production returns.
+In the chart on the slide, we see how demand has retracted faster than production cuts, employing inventories being built at an unprecedented rate, both on land and water.
+These moves in the global oil trade have happen very quickly.
+Trade developments going forward is linked to how fast demand recovers and to what degree and how quickly production turns.
 This is obviously very hard to predict.

-I'll get back to this on the final slide.
-But let's first look at global fleet capacity.
-Turn to slide eight please.
+I'll get back to this in the final slide, but let's first look at the global fleet capacity.

+So, to slide eight please.
 The global fleet capacity growth is slowing.
-Global tanker fleet growth is a key driver of long-term earnings and the order book is at a level not seen since 1997.
+Global tanker fleet growth is a key driver of long-term earnings and order book is at a level not seen since 1997.

 Various factors support our expectation that order books will remain low over the next 24 months.

-In addition to the historically low order books, it is worth noting that 24% of the deals at sea fleet is above 15 years this year.
+In addition to the historically low order book, it is worth noting that 24% of the VLCC fleets is above 15 years this year.

 Customers versus modern tonnage is only increasing and that puts Frontline's fleet in a great position.

-We also expect vessel off hire to continue to have a material impact on fleet capacity this year, as a large number of vessels are due for period dry dock and quite a few of the vessels too have recently been granted short extensions, but this is temporary postponement only, the service must be carried out.

-All eyes are currently on inventory draws, the vessel supply could be a big surprise in the second half of 2020 and into 2021.
+We also expect vessel off-hire to continue to have a material impact on fleet capacities this year as a large number of vessels are due for periodic dry dock and quite a few of the vessels too have recently been granted short extensions, but this is temporary postponement only, the service must be carried out.
+All eyes are currently on inventory draws.
+The vessel supply could be a big surprise in the second half of 2020 and into 2021.
 We watch it very closely.

 Moving on to the present market and a bit of outlook.
 Oil demand has been described as destroyed in recent months.
-We think suppressed describes the situation more accurately, as we believe the decrease in oil demand is temporary.

-The recent production cuts have been both immediate and real, absolutely no doubt, and has effected the freight levels negatively.
+We think suppressed describes the situation more accurately as we believe the decrease in oil demand is temporary.
+The recent production cuts have been both immediate and real, absolutely no doubt, and has affected the freight levels negatively.

 On the oil demand, there has been surprises in recent weeks.
-Chinese gasoline demand above 2019 figures and recent figures from India also shows a sharp recovery and gasoline sales.
+Chinese gasoline demand above 2019 figures and recent figures from India also shows a sharp recovery in gasoline sales.
 Not surprisingly, Asia leads the way on demand recovery, whilst the U.S. is likely to recover faster than Europe.

 Over to floating storage, we currently estimate around 200 million barrels floating and we might be close to the peak.
 We expect to see an unwind of floating storage during the balance of 2020.
-Aframaxes in Europe are likely to be the first ones to unload.
-Some have already done so, whilst VLCCs are likely to be locked up on a longer structure.
+Aframaxes in Europe are likely to be the first ones to unload; some have already done so, while VLCCs are likely to be locked up on a longer structure.

-It is pure speculation, of course, but given recent news on the demand side, we could see production cuts reverse as early as during the second half of 2020.
-One fact can be stated, volatility will continue forward -- going forward, sorry, very much like the year so far.
+This is pure speculation; of course, with given recent news on the demand side, we could see production cuts reverse as early as during the second half of 2020.
+One fact to be stated, volatility will continue forward -- going forward, sorry, very much like the year so far.

-So, in conclusion, Frontline enjoys the youngest fleet and lowest breakeven level in the history of the company and 2020 is shaping up to be a great year for Frontline and its shareholders.
+So, in conclusion, Frontline enjoys the youngest fleet and lowest breakeven level in the history of the company.
+And 2020 is shaping up to be a great year for Frontline and its shareholders.

-With that operator, I would like to turn to questions please.
+With that, operator, I would like to turn to questions please.

 Question-and-Answer Session